zip package:rio

 O(n) zip takes two ByteStrings and returns a list of corresponding pairs of bytes.
 If one input ByteString is short, excess elements of the longer ByteString are discarded.
 This is equivalent to a pair of unpack operations.

-zip takes two lists and returns a list of corresponding pairs.
+zip takes two lists and returns a list of corresponding pairs. zip is right-lazy:

 zip is capable of list fusion, but it is restricted to its first list argument and its resulting list.